ayhyap/COMP4321-Project/README.txt

 # If you aren't using centos7, you will have to read the setup.sh and do the equivalent commands for your OS.

-# After setup, to run the crawler for phase 1 (scrape 30 pages from cse website), run:
+# After setup, run the crawler.
+It is currently set to only crawl 30 pages.
+# Remove the limit in crawl.py to crawl over all cse.ust.hk websites.
+# Note that the full crawling process will take a few hours if no limit is set.
 python3.6 crawler.py

-# Running it again should scrape 29 additional pages and add them into the database.

-# To create the txt file of the scraper results, run:
+# To run the search engine on localhost, run:
-python3.6 phase1.py
+python3.6 webinterface.py

+# It will then be accessible on the same computer via localhost on port 5000 (i think) (127.0.0.1:5000)

+# Because we couldn't figure out how to allow other devices to access the server, we hosted our search engine on Heroku
+# It is accessible at: https://infinite-reef-85666.herokuapp.com

 # ============
 #